-In their written submissions and oral explanations the Respondents argued that this Tribunal lacks jurisdiction over Amoco's claims for the following reasons: First, that the Single Article Act of 8 January 1980, "issued by the Revolutionary Council of the Islamic Republic of Iran, and pertaining to the establishment of a special commission concerning oil agreements", provided for the exclusive jurisdiction of the said commission in this case.
+In their written submissions and oral explanations the Respondents argued that this Tribunal lacks jurisdiction over Phillip's claims for the following reasons: First, that the

+Single Article Act of 8 January 1980, "issued by the Revolutionary Council of the Islamic Republic of Iran, and pertaining to the establishment of a special commission concerning oil agreements", provided for the exclusive jurisdiction of the said commission in this case.
 Second, the provisions of Article II of the Claims Settlement Declaration of 19 January 1981, particularly the last words of that paragraph, "in response to the Majlis position", would exclude the claim from the jurisdiction of this Tribunal.
 Third, the claim was not outstanding on 19 January 1981 since the case had not been filed with any court.
+Fourth, since Phillips, AGIP, and the Indian Commission entered into the IMINOCO Agreement as a partnership as "Second Party" any claims by the partnership against NIOC as "First Party" would have to be asserted by the "Second Party", not Phillips alone.